Police Officer John William Bechtol | Delhi Township Police Department

 John was born June 3, 1955 to William B. and Alberta “Bert” (Geis) Bechtol.
 He attended St. Dominic Grade School and graduated from Oak Hills High School during June 1973.
 During his senior year, he worked at night at Bonanza Steakhouse.
 John played football, basketball, and softball and enjoyed fishing, hunting, and camping, but most of all he wanted to be a Cincinnati Police Officer.

 At Jewish hospital, he had met a payroll clerk, Barbara A. Holbrook, and on June 10, 1978, they married.
-Then Delhi Township Police Department hired him on August 9, 1978 as a Police Officer and he moved his family to 4433 Glenhaven Road in Delhi Township.
+Delhi Township Police Department hired him three months later on August 9, 1978.
+He moved his family to 4433 Glenhaven Road in Delhi Township.
 Once again, he was flourishing in his chosen career.

 INCIDENT